ScottMorse/PyMusician/README.md

 ## Letter

 The property `self.letter` assigns an integer value for a Note's alphabetical letter, which similarly starts at **0 for C natural**.
-Differently than the pitch value, any Note using the same letter has the same letter value (C#,C##,Cb,Cbb all have 0).
+Any Note using the same initial letter has the same letter value (C#,C##,Cb,Cbb all have 0).
 The range of letter values is 0 to 6 (6 for the letter B).

 ```python
 from pymusician import Note